ArixinBo/Multi-Ring_Pixel_Intensity_Measurement/Readme.md

 Align and Save Image Stacks: First, to align image stacks, install and learn about the cvTemplate_Matching/stack alignment by following the instructions at this ([link](https://sites.google.com/site/qingzongtseng/template-matching-ij-plugin))

-Selecting Samples of Interest: Utilize ImageJ's multi-point tool to accurately identify the centers of protein particles.
+Selecting Samples of Interest: Use ImageJ's multi-point tool to accurately identify the centers of protein particles.

 Generating Pixel Coordinates: Under the Analyze menu, select Set Measurements, click on Center of mass, and set Decimal places to 0.
 Uncheck Save row/column headers in the Result options.
 This action produces a list of X,Y coordinates for the selected pixels.